Magentron/Metaphone-Spanish-PHP/README.md

+# PHP implementation of the Spanish metaphone algorithm

+## Requirements

+Perhaps it works with lesser versions as well, but this is untested.

+- PHP 5.3 or above

+## Installation

+Add package via composer:

+    composer require magentron/metaphone-spanish

+Use:

+	use Magentron\MetaphoneSpanish\PhoneticAlgorithmsES;

+## LICENSE

   The Spanish Metaphone Algorithm (Algoritmo del Metáfono para el Español)

   If you use it in academic papers you can cite this article: